motine/Ohouse/README.md

 This software is based on AMsoil, please refer to the [installation guide there](https://github.com/fp7-ofelia/amsoil/wiki/Installation).
 Please follow at least the "Base" and "Plugins" steps.

+### Dependencies

+Dependencies can be installed using `pip install -r requirements.txt`.

+## Run

-**Troubleshooting** Fire up the server via `python src/main.py` and install the packages which are not found.
+Fire up the server via `python src/main.py` and install the packages which are not found.

 Note that sometimes the output is only given to the log in `log/amsoil.log`.

 ### Additional